<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Nairobi]]></category>

-<guid isPermaLink="false">http://thetamarind.eu/?p=5248</guid>
+<guid isPermaLink="false">https://thetamarind.eu/?p=5248</guid>

 <description><![CDATA[